PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 # JupyterLab IDE Overview

-We will create another Python environment for the JupyterLab IDE.
-The JupyterLab IDE is a browser based IDE and has the same optional dependencies as Spyder. because it is browser absed, its functionality can be extended with interactive Python widgets ```ipywidgets``` and the browser based ```plotly``` plotting library.
+Another Python environment will be created for the JupyterLab IDE.
+The JupyterLab IDE is a browser based IDE and has the same optional dependencies as Spyder. because it is browser based, its functionality can be extended with interactive Python widgets ```ipywidgets``` and the browser based ```plotly``` plotting library.
 These extensions require ```nodejs```.
 An optional variable inspector is also available however is limited in comparison to Spyder.

 ```
 mamba create -n jupyterlab-cf